The Definitive Guide To AI In Healthcare

-Artificial intelligence in healthcare is finding numerous applications across the different spectrums of healthcare and is all set to transform the way we diagnose and treat illness in the days to come.
+Artificial intelligence (AI) in healthcare is finding numerous applications across the different spectrums of healthcare and is all set to transform the way we diagnose and treat illness in the days to come.

 The juxtaposing of big data with AI via machine learning and natural language processing has led to development of tools to improve clinical care, advance medical research and improve overall care efficiency.